-The park has 149 standard campsites, 29 full utility campsites, one dump station, four restrooms, and six showers.
-The utility sites provide electricity, water, and sewer.
-Maximum site length is 50-feet (limited availability).
+The park has 149 standard campsites, 29 full-hookup sites, one dump station, four restrooms and six showers.
+The hookup sites provide electricity, water and sewer.
+Maximum site length is 50 feet (limited availability).

 Reservations can be made online or by calling 888-CAMPOUT (888-226-7688).
 For fee information, check out our camping rates page.

 A concessionnaire has firewood and ice for sale during the summer months.
 All services and supplies are available in the town of Ocean Shores, about 1.5 miles south.
 Horse rentals can usually be found at the Chance a la Mer and Oyehut ocean beach entrances.
 Moped rentals are available at various locations in the area.
 The nearest hospital is in Aberdeen.
 Ocean Shores has emergency medical technicians.